-- 36. No. Of Onions In Sample: Count and record the number of onions in each sample. - No. Of Field Culls: Enter the number of Initial Field-Culls and Dried Field Culls on the left side of the entry box.
-On the right side, add the number of Dried Field Culls to the number of Initial Field-Culls and enter the total as the No. of Field-Culls in Item 37 for each sample.
+- 36. No. Of Onions In Sample: Count and record the number of onions in each sample. - 37.
+No. Of Field Culls: Enter the number of Initial Field Culls and Dried Field Culls on the left side of the entry box.
+On the right side, add the number of Dried Field Culls to the number of Initial Field Culls and enter the total as the No. of Field Culls in Item 37 for each sample.
 Refer to Appraisal Worksheet Illustration.
+Also Refer to 6 C (2)(g), 6 C (3)(g), and 6 C (4)(g) for percent of damage determination at this point.